PencilCoder

 keydown "space", doOnSpace

-The most straightforward means to eliminate such lags is to set speed to Infinity for programs using events, presumably also adjusting sprite movements to smaller amounts to compensate for the increased rate of execution.
+The most straightforward means to eliminate such lags is to switch from queue-based to frame-based animation, by setting speed to Infinity.
 An alternate approach is to embed a boolean flag in the event handler callback to prevent repeated keystrokes from resulting in a backlog of animations.
-In the following script, the boolean variably busy effectively causes subsequent presses of the space key to be ignored until the animations are complete.
-Note the use of the plan function, which is used to ensure the statement busy=false is indeed called at the right time:
+In the following script, the boolean variable busy effectively causes subsequent presses of the space key to be ignored until the animations are complete.
+Note the use of the plan function, which ensures that the statement busy=false is indeed called at the right time in the queue:

 busy = false